-- a) Policies to promote clean titling and new title arrangements in order to ensure security and access to loans: - > To overcome "clouded" titles that arise due to intestacy (surviving spouse, children, etc.) - > New forms of shared or collective property titles ("Family condominium", etc.) - Promotion of Wills and reduction of legal costs associated with inheritance transfers including title beneficiary arrangements that obviate the need for wills, etc. - > NGO dispute resolution mechanisms - b) Policies to enhance investment while improving planning and regulation compliance at the community level (macro and meso-levels): - > Development zones - Social interest development zones (along the lines of ZEIS policies in Brazilian cities) - Community participation and self-regulation programs tied to regeneration and maintenance - Protection against public and private sector interventions that may lead to displacement without adequate compensation. - c) Policies to enhance compliance with codes, and with safety standards at the micro (dwelling level) - Progressive compliance i.e. temporal waivers ("sticks and carrots" to ensure compliance and safety standards, etc.).
+- a) Policies to promote clean titling and new title arrangements in order to ensure security and access to loans: - > To overcome "clouded" titles that arise due to intestacy (surviving spouse, children, etc.) - > New forms of shared or collective property titles ("Family condominium", etc.) - Promotion of Wills and reduction of legal costs associated with inheritance transfers including title beneficiary arrangements that obviate the need for wills, etc. - NGO dispute resolution mechanisms - b) Policies to enhance investment while improving planning and regulation compliance at the community level (macro and meso-levels): - Development zones - Social interest development zones (ZEIS) - Community participation and self-regulation programs tied to regeneration and maintenance - Protection against public and private sector interventions that may lead to displacement without adequate compensation. - c) Policies to enhance compliance with codes, and with safety standards at the micro (dwelling level) - Progressive compliance i.e. temporal waivers (sticks and carrots to ensure compliance and safety standards, etc.).